AlexLabram/Bonsai/WGCourse/IntroPracticals.md

 1. Transfer the mix a large pinch at a time to your pot, covering the entire surface with about 0.5cm of loosely-packed spagnum
 1. Gently press down with your fingers, squeezing the spagnum against the soil
 	- This also squeezes a lot of the water out of the sphagnum, which causes it to bind to itself like pressed felt
+1. Press down harder with a smooth flat tool to fully flatten the sphagnum and gently compress the soil underneath
+	- Be especially careful to tuck the sphagnum in around the edges; creating a bit of a gutter now will make watering easier in future
 	- If you've got a big patch of soil to cover, be careful that pushing on one side doesn't send soil flying out of another!

-### Practical 7a: Designing the tree
+### Practical 8 (Optional): Designing the tree
-1. If you have a smartphone, look up some pictures of what an adult tree of your chosen species might look like in the wild
+1. If you have a smartphone, look up some pictures of what an adult tree of your chosen species might look like in the wild (its "habit")
 	- Does it normally grow straight, or does it twist all over the place?
 	- Is the leaf dome tall and narrow or short and broad?
 	- Do the branches angle upwards or downwards as they leave the trunk?
 	- Do the branches follow a single curve or a series of stepped arcs?
 Are the arcs up-and-out or down-and-in?
+1. Look up the species in a bonsai book or on a bonsai site to see if there is any additional guidance
-1. Draw a doodle of how you'd like your tree to look, taking note of the positioning of major branches on its trunk
+1. Draw a doodle of how you'd like your tree to look, taking note of the positioning of major branches on its trunk, its target height, its desired angle, and any effects you want to achieve with wire

-### Practical 7b: Wiring the trunk
+### Practical 9: Wiring the trunk
 xxxx

-### Practical 7c: Pruning and wiring the branches
+### Practical 10: Pruning and wiring the branches
 1. Prune off any clearly unwanted branches
 1. xxxx